mercari/mercari-engineering-ladder/en/MG3.md

 ## Teamwork
-**Turns disagreements within their team/project into constructive discussions and guides these discussions to better conclusions.**

 **Actively seeks feedback from those around them, utilizes** praise and constructive feedback, **and mentors new team members.**

 **Makes sure that they are accountable for development and consistently earns understanding and cooperation from others.**
 **Builds trust with people both inside and outside the company, and works to gather others to join them.**

+**Predicts results and formulates hypotheses** based on data and **credible evidence to lead decision-making within their team or project.**

 ### [Engineering Manager Skills]

-Values different opinions and diverse ideas, and encourages everyone in their team to do the same in order to maintain high psychological safety.

 Delegates tasks to promote skill growth.
 Takes responsibility for onboarding new members.

 Connects different members and projects across teams to solve issues.

+Considers necessary trade-offs between requirements, timelines, and technical approaches when making decisions.

-## Ownership
+## Professionalism
 **Uses appropriate processes, methods, and tools to share relevant and useful information about their team and related projects with other members.**
 **Examples: Leverages methods such as post-incident analysis (post-mortem), pros/cons lists, decision matrices, etc.**

 **Takes action to reduce risk and incidents, such as by undertaking development that considers future risk, and in the event an incident occurs, contributes to the response.**
 **Examples: Considers operational processes and solutions intended to prevent problems, and creates and carries out forward-looking contingency plans within the team**

-**Continuously makes improvements by investigating and discussing ways** to improve their **team’s** work.
-**Addresses failures or discovered issues by making improvements focused on the process, not on individual responsibilities.**
+**Turns disagreements within their team/project into constructive discussions and guides these discussions to better conclusions.**

 ### [Engineering Manager Skills]